October 23, 2025

 “High CAC often masks deeper measurement and attribution issues.
 Brands rely too much on in-platform ROAS, which is inflated due to attribution windows and platform bias.
 It looks healthy on paper, but once you factor in contribution margin or true lifetime value, it’s not sustainable.”

-How smart brands are turning it around
+How smart brands are reducing CAC

 Weathering high CAC with diversification, optimization, and investing in content.